What is a ruptured disc?

-Ruptured discs are simply the presence of an Annular Tear in the outer wall of the intervertebral disc.
-Often caused by normal disc degeneration, ruptured discs can also be the result of injuries playing sports or getting in an accident.
-Should a disc rupture, the Nucleus Pulposus, or shock absorbing jelly filling the center of the disc, is allowed to expand outside of its normal bounds, decreasing the overall effectiveness of the disc’s ability to absorb the load of the spine.
+Ruptured discs are simply the presence of an annular tear in the outer wall of the intervertebral disc.
+They are often caused by normal disc degeneration, and can also be the result of injuries from playing sports or getting in an accident.
+Should a disc rupture, the nucleus pulposus, or shock absorbing jelly filling the center of the disc, is allowed to expand outside of its normal bounds, decreasing the overall effectiveness of the disc’s ability to absorb the load of the spine.

-Once a disc has ruptured, the subsequent treatment is straight forward in relation to removing herniated material and allowing proper healing.
+Once a disc has ruptured, the subsequent treatment is straight forward, but will vary by tear.
+Treatment involves removing the herniated material and allowing proper healing of the spine.
 The reason or reasons for the tear, however, are much less clear.
-Often a product of multiple tears, ruptured discs can occur from a number of different kinds of Annular tears.
+Often a product of multiple tears, ruptured discs can occur from a number of different kinds of annular tears.

-- Peripheral Tears, while similar in orientation to concentric tears, occur on the outside of the disc and are not limited to separation of membrane layers.
-Frequently known to cause disc degeneration.
+- Peripheral tears, while similar in orientation to concentric tears, occur on the outside of the disc and are not limited to separation of membrane layers.
+They are frequently known to cause disc degeneration.

-Once a disc is suspected for causing pain or discomfort, treatment is fairly straight forward.
-Often beginning with a series of conservative management techniques, we will attempt to aid the disc in self repair through non-surgical means.
-Should conservative management prove ineffective or the disc pain becomes overwhelming, our team of doctors will proceed with interventional pain management and/or surgery.
+Once the disc suspected for causing pain or discomfort is identified, treatment can start.
+Beginning with a series of conservative management techniques, we will attempt to aid the disc in self repair through non-surgical means.
+Should these medical techniques prove ineffective or the pain becomes overwhelming, our team of doctors will proceed with interventional pain management or ruptured disc surgery.

 If surgery is recommend, it is important to know that Deuk Spine Institute is the leader in minimally invasive spine surgery.
 Our laser spine surgery actually helps the body heal on its own and has a 95% success rate and does not weaken of damage the spine.